kjk/siser/README.md

 Package `siser` is a Simple Serialization library for Go

 Imagine you want to write many records of somewhat structured data to a file.
-Think of it as a helper for structured logging.
+Think of it as structured logging.

 You could use csv format, but csv values are identified by a position, not name.
+They are also hard to read.

-You could serialize as json and write a line per json record, but json isn't great for human readability (imagine you `tail -f` a log file with json records).
+You could serialize as json and write one line per json record but json isn't great for human readability (imagine you `tail -f` a log file with json records).